-- 67 The SRB considers that a risk-sensitive assessment of NCWO should support the resolvability of banks.
-Such an assessment should provide the analytical tools to the SRB to implement subordination levels for banks that have no minimum subordination requirement under the Banking Package, as well as to adjust subordination requirements for Pillar 1 Banks. - As a first approach to quantifying NCWO risk, the SRB has developed a quantitative tool that simulates the resolution and insolvency scenarios and compares the situation
+- 67 The SRB considers that an assessment of the NCWO risk should support the resolvability of banks.
+The methodology for such an assessment should provide the SRB with the analytical tools to implement subordination levels for banks that have no minimum subordination requirement under the Banking Package, as well as to adjust subordination requirements for Pillar 1 Banks. - 68 The SRB uses a quantitative approach that simulates the resolution and insolvency scenarios and compares the situation (value at disposal) of certain groups of creditors in those scenarios.
+Where the estimate in resolution is lower than the value in insolvency, the approach determines the amount of senior resources that would need to be replaced with subordinated resources to make these two values equal.
+This amount reflects the quantitative change in the liability structure deemed necessary to avoid NCWO risk under the specific assumptions of the valuation approach.
+At this 'equilibrium point', the approach assumes that

-(65) Paragraph 32 of the 2018 SRB MREL policy for the second wave of resolution plans.

-(66) In contrast, the outcome remains binary for any allowance granted under Article 72b(4) CRR ("Hold-Co allowance") due to the "all-ornothing" nature of this permission.
+^{(&}lt;sup>69) In contrast, the outcome remains binary for any allowance granted under Article 72b(4) CRR ('Hold-Co allowance') due to the 'all-ornothing' nature of this permission.

-(67) See point (49b) of Article 3(1) SRMR "subordinated eligible instruments" means instruments that meet all of the conditions referred to in Article 72a of CRR other than paragraphs (3) to (5) of Article 72b CRR.
+^{(&}lt;sup>69) See point (49b) of Article 3(1) SRMR 'subordinated eligible instruments' means instruments that meet all of the conditions referred to in Article 72a CRR other than paragraphs (3) to (5) of Article 72b of that Regulation.